ethereum/consensus-specs/specs/validator/1_custody-game.md

 ## Introduction

-This document details the beacon chain additions and changes in Phase 1 of Ethereum 2.0 to support custody, building upon the [phase 0](0_beacon-chain.md) specification.
+This document details the beacon chain additions and changes in Phase 1 of Ethereum 2.0 to support the shard data custody game, building upon the [phase 0](0_beacon-chain.md) specification.

 ## Constants